bjgowtham/vision-based-stress-detection/README.md

-# Vision-Based Stress Detection using ML & Deep Learning
+## A vision-based system for detecting stress using facial features with Machine Learning and Deep Learning.

 ## 🔍 Overview